Why You Should Keep the Thorn in Your Flesh

 The word "buffet" means to "harass, torment, torture and to be made to feel uncomfortable."
 In other words, the thorn was given to Paul to keep him humble and on level ground.
 With a thorn in his flesh, Paul would not think he was or should be more important than others.

 Since the thorn came from the messenger of Satan, some think the thorn in Paul's flesh was put there to hinder his work for the Lord.
-If Satan gave Paul the thorn in his flesh to hinder his work, God allowed Paul to keep it to enhance his work for the Lord.
+If Satan gave Paul the thorn in his flesh to hinder his work, God allowed Paul to keep it to enhance his work for the Kingdom of God.

 Paul continued by calling the thorn in his flesh "this thing."
 He said he talked to the Lord three times about "this thing."
 He prayed that it would depart from him.
-God answered Paul's prayer but not in the way he thought he would.
+God answered Paul's prayer but not in the way Paul thought God would.
 God did not remove the thorn.
 Instead, God gave Paul something greater.

 Meaning of "My Grace is Sufficient"